-10 If parties' pleadings contain sufficient information so that the clerk can make an appropriate determination of costs, the need for a hearing is obviated and Taxation of Costs will issue.
+10 On occasion both sides submit briefing in advance of a hearing, with sufficient information and positions taken obviating the need for a hearing.
+Since the Bill of Costs is fully briefed, the clerk may need no further argument from counsel, and will enter the Taxation of Costs.
 D.C.COLO.LCivR 7.1(d)("Nothing in this rule precludes a judicial officer from ruling on a motion at any time after it is filed.").